teep93/terminal-bank-app/README.md

 ```

-If returnin to program and already have virtual environment setup
+If returning to program and already have virtual environment setup:

 ```bash

 source ./install.sh --launch

 ```

+### Dependencies

+No external dependencies required.

 ### System Requirements